 Teju (Tara) Adedayo, was one of a group of former sub-postmasters and post-mistresses who were convicted of offences including theft, false accounting, and fraud, based on information from a computer system called Horizon which suggested that money had gone missing from post-office branch accounts.

 Ms Adedayo found inexplicable discrepancies on her Post Office Horizon computer system.
-After handing over £50,000 to the Post Office to account for the discrepancy, the Post Office Prosecuted her.
-She confessed to false accounting, and pled guilty to the crime.
+After handing over £50,000 to the Post Office to account for the discrepancy, the Post Office prosecuted her.
+She confessed to false accounting and pleaded guilty to the crime.
 She was given a 50-week sentence, suspended for two years, and ordered to complete 200 hours of community service.
-She has stated that she confessed “under duress” in order to mitigate her sentence.
+She has stated that she confessed “under duress” in order to mitigate her sentence, feeling pressured into making up a story about what she had done with the allegedly stolen money.

 - Jurisdiction: England & Wales